jjaburke91/figurefigure/README.md

 1. Locally test your build process with the above `Build` guide, and ensure everything is working there before deploying.
 1. To deploy live, run `npm run deploylive`.
 This will build the app, and commit the build files to a `gh-pages` branch in the repository - Github pages will serve the website from this branch.
 1. Done!
 You can view the site at [figurefigure.fr](figurefigure.fr).
 Remember, it can take a few minutes for changes to become visible.

+## Making site updates

+Please create a pull request via Git from a feature branch, and do not commit onto master.
+I'd like to sign off any changes before merging in.

 ## Considerations